 We recently outlined why we think there needs to be more official National Parks created.
 This will help with overcrowding at current national parks and will provide necessary funding to parks that desperately need it.

 You may be asking yourself why the official designation matters.
 Well, funding for one.
 A park currently designated as a National Recreation Area below sees the same number of visitors as Yellowstone, but has less than a third of its funding.
-That’s a huge gap that is unlikely to be fixed without a congressional act.
+That’s a considerable gap that is unlikely to be fixed without a congressional act.

 We also hate asking for change and not offering at least some solutions.
-So here we list 12 parks we think would make great new National Parks.
+So, here we list 12 parks we think would make great new National Parks.
 There are a handful of others that didn’t make our cut, but they are fantastic in their own right as well.
 Take a look below – you may find a park near you that you didn’t realize existed!

 How we Chose These Parks

 The good news is that all of these parks already exist.
 Yes, they may be underfunded, but they are all imminently worth visiting.
-Hopefully, you’ll beat some of the crowds too.
+Hopefully, you’ll beat some of the crowds, too.

-These are the parks that we feel are deserving of National Park status.
+These are the parks that, we feel, are deserving of National Park status.
 The hurdles needed to get them there are great, and it would likely take years to make anything happen.
 While the NPS has its own criteria for choosing a National Park, we chose them with the following ideas in mind: